Ella Briggs: Life

 Ella Baumfeld was born into a well-to-do Jewish family in Vienna on 5 March 1880.
 From 1901 to 1906, she studied at the Kunstgewerbeschule Wien (Applied Arts School of Vienna), primarily with the renowned designer Koloman Moser, one of the leading figures of the Vienna Secession.

 Baumfeld travelled to New York City in 1903.
 There she pursued professional opportunities as an artist.
 She was awarded a medal at the 1904 Louisiana Purchase Exposition in St. Louis, Missouri.

 In 1907, she married expat Austrian lawyer Walter J. Briggs in New York, who had fled Austria after being convicted of fraud.
 They divorced in 1912.

 By 1910, she had built a reputation in New York as an original interior designer influenced by Secessionist trends.
 She decorated the social rooms in New York's New German Theatre located at 59th St. and Madison, which was lauded for its modern approach to theater design.
 Briggs also furnished and decorated the New York Press Club building with Minna Leigh Mercer.
 New York Architect magazine praised her interior design schemes, writing that she had "adapted the modern principles of color harmony, simplicity, truthfulness of applied material and comfort to the American taste."

 In 1911, Ella Briggs moved back to Vienna, where she worked as an interior designer.
 In 1912, she opened her own interior design firm in Vienna.
 In addition to interiors, she also designed furniture.
 World War I brought a new direction in her career.
 She wanted to study architecture at the Technische Universitӓt Wien, but women were not yet admitted as regular students or even auditors to its architecture department.
 Briggs became the first woman to receive permission to audit lectures in the architecture department, which she did from 1916 to 1918.
-In September 1918, she transferred to the Technische Universität München (Munich Technical University), where she continued as an auditor in the architecture department.
+In September 1918, she transferred to the Technical University of Munich, where she continued as an auditor in the architecture department.
 In fall 1919, she registered as a regular student.
-At the Technische Universität München, she studied with German architect Theodor Fischer, among others.
+At the Technical University of Munich, she studied with German architect Theodor Fischer, among others.
 She received her degree in architecture in 1920 at the age of forty.